Annex D: Internal Schema References (Normative)

 Structural constraints @, ?, [...], !, %, labels — local, at usage

-Value constraints #, {...}, (...), ~...~, etc. — included, adapt via $override
+Value constraints #, {...}, (...), ~...~, etc. — included, adapt via $override or $amend

 Object-level cycles Forbidden (detected at load time)